 - 1. Public school unit establishes Memorandum of Affiliation with no more than one Community College. - 2.
 Verify and document student continuous enrollment in CCAHS. - 3.
 Use "W2T" (reason code CCAHS) in PowerSchool. - 4.
 Affirm a standard diploma signed by Community College and LEA Superintendent or Charter School Director. - 5.
 Enter students into PowerSchool as graduates through the GDV, as directed by PowerSchool. - 6.
-The public school unit test coordinator submit to the Senior Director of the Office of Accountability and Testing - a.
+The PSU test coordinator submits to the Senior Director of the Office of Accountability and Testing - a.
 A letter signed by the local superintendent listing the students, with PowerSchool ID numbers, who have graduated from the CCAHS program by August 6. - b.
 A copy of the diploma or student record (documentation for each student) on the community college letterhead.

-1.4 Data File Structures
+7. Data File Structures

 Data file structures enable reference to a set of records by the file name.
 The fields within the structure contain values based on the definition of the data in the field.
-The following data file structures are provided for the auditing of CGR data and the collection of exit codes.
+The following data file structures are provided for the auditing of cohort graduation rate data and the collection of exit codes.